CartoDB/carto-vl/src/renderer/viz/expressions/aggregation/cluster/ClusterTime.md

 For the time ranges, linear and animation have special support for this type.
 Animation behaves in a special way with a time range: it will hold for the duration of each time range, and fade in/out will be applied before and after the periods. (the behaviour can be disabled by wrapping the time range in a linear expression, which will be based on the start date of the time ranges)

 viewportFeatures and interactivity is also compatible with clusterTime

+### Animation

+When applied to a `TimeRange` (e.g. through `clusterTime`), `animation` has a slightly different behavior than with other inputs.

+The progress of the animation will be a date (of class `TZDate`), and it will yield continuous values, interpolated from the start of the first time range to the end of the last time range.
+So even though the values of the input expression at each feature will be discrete values (e.g. months), the progress time will take continuous values, progressing through days, hours, etc.

+When the progress enters a given discrete value (a time range), the features with that value will match it for as long as the progress date remains within that range.
+The fade in and fade out durations will apply to progress values before and after entering the time range.

 ### Notes